krishnaTORQUE/SpamDeny/README.md

 **_Gui only for Windows Users_**

-1. Download Repository & Extract.
+1. Download ZIP & Extract.
-2. Download & install Python 3.6 with System Path.
+2. Download & install Python 3.6.8 with System Path.
 (Skip, if already installed)
 3. Double click on `requirements.py`.
-(If you are using for first time)
+(If you are using for the first time)
 4. Double click on `Start.py`.